leonyangela/advanced-css/README.md

 # tours-website-template

-This template is created using pure HTML and CSS (don't forget the [SASS] (https://sass-lang.com/documentation)).
-Cool up to date design and animation template are also made using [SASS] (https://sass-lang.com/documentation).
+This template is created using pure HTML and CSS (don't forget the [SASS](https://sass-lang.com/documentation)).
+Cool up to date design and animation template are also made using [SASS](https://sass-lang.com/documentation).

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.